Extreme Networks Inc Corporate Analyst Meeting Transcript

-Stan Kovler - Extreme Networks, Inc. - Senior Director of IR & Finance
+Stanley Kovler - Extreme Networks, Inc. - VP of Strategy & IR

-Okay, welcome, everyone.
-Thanks for coming to the 2019 Extreme Networks Analyst Day.
-Glad to have you here, and we're also webcasting this event.
-If you're on the webcast, please go to our website, Investor Relations website.
-We have the live presentation as well as the audio feed.
+Welcome, everyone, to the 2021 Extreme Networks Investor Day.
+I'm Stan Kovler, Vice President of Corporate Strategy, Investor Relations.
+And we have a great lineup for you today.
+We're thrilled to share with you our vision, talk to you about our growth prospects and really explain how we are the industry's only pure-play cloud networking provider.
+We're going to speak to you for about 1 hour and 45 minutes today, and then go into questions and answers.

-I just want to remind everyone we'll be making forward-looking comments today, and the non-GAAP reconciliation to some of the financials will be available on our website, along with the presentation that you'll see today.
-We'll post that online on the website.
-You're going to have the ability to hear from our key executives today, and we built in 2 Q&A sessions, so please reserve your questions for the Q&A sessions.
-And then I encourage you to look at the demos.
-We have some great solutions out in the hallway there during our breaks.
+And before I begin, I do have to remind you of some forward-looking statements.
+So during today's call, well, our discussion may make include some forward-looking statements, and as you know, they involve risks and uncertainties.
+For additional information, please take a look at our 10-K, 10-Q and 8-K filings on our website.
+If you follow along with slides, if you're on audio only, we're going to post them on our website afterwards.
+And we encourage you to take a look at our web page that we've set up for the Investor Day.
+There are some additional assets there, some videos about our p

 Extreme Networks Inc Corporate Analyst Meeting Transcript